pren0Sima/IndividualProject2024Java/README.md

 4. Run the programme and love your life!

 In order to make changes to the contents of the database, the main file should simply be modified.

+## Credits
+This project was created for a Java course in New Bulgarian University in the Autumn semester of 2023/2024 and was conducted and supervised by Hristina Kostadinova (hkostadinova@gmail.com).